-Advanced neurophysiology will bring the students closer to understanding neurophysiological signaling at the cellular level and whole animal through the use of actual laboratory experiences.
-We will look at signaling from the perspective of single ion channels to cellular synaptic transmission and behavior.
-The electrical properties of neurons and their signaling is the basis for all neuronal function.
-The students will learn through both theory and practical laboratory these principles and apply them in an experimental proposal which they will present and then execute resulting in a modular reports.
+Neurophysiology will bring the students closer to understanding neurophysiological signaling at the cellular level and whole animal through the use of actual wet and dry laboratory experiences supplemented with lectures.
+We will look at signaling from the perspective of the electrical properties of neurons and their signaling, the basis for all neuronal function.
+The students will learn through both theory and practical laboratory experiences and then translate their findings into modular reports.